snwh/moka-icon-theme/README.md

     sudo ./INSTALL

-###Making icons with the provided template & scripts.
+###Making icons with the provided template & scripts

 To run the provided scripts (and edit icons) you will need: